shutterstock/UrlManager/README.md

-StateManager
+UrlManager
 ============

-Statemanager is a javascript class that gives you an easy way to get and set url parameters.
+Urlmanager is a javascript class that gives you an easy way to get and set url parameters.

 Example: